How Much Will an Investor Pay for My House? Here’s What to Expect

 Fix-to-flip investors, or house flippers, take an HGTV-style approach to real estate investment: They purchase below market value and resell as soon as possible.

 Most flippers look for homes that only require cosmetic upgrades, such as bathroom and kitchen refreshes that require no structural repair.
-After installing updates, they take the home to market in an attempt to make a profit.
+After installing updates, they take the home to market to make a profit.

 iBuyers